Bloomberg: India emerges second largest supplier of critical technology to Russia amid sanctions

 Bloomberg reports that although Turkiye, Malaysia and Thailand have been important transshipment hubs, they have also emerged as new hubs, including India and the United Arab Emirates.

-The situation is a complex one for US and EU policymakers who are trying to build partnerships with the government of Prime Minister while also addressing India’s growing relationship with Russia.
+The situation is a complex one for US and EU policymakers who are trying to build partnerships with the government of Narendra Modi while also addressing India’s growing relationship with Russia.

-India has also become one of the largest buyers of oil despite efforts by allies to restrict such sales.
+India has also become one of the largest buyers of Russian despite efforts by allies to restrict such sales.

 In recent months, the European Union and US sanction agencies have focused more on India’s role in this shipment.
 In recent months, officials from these nations visited India several times to encourage the authorities to crackdown on these shipments.
 Some Indian firms were also subject to Western sanctions.